HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-Interestingly, at 98.0%, nearly all of the `SourceMap` usage on mobile JavaScript resources can be attributed to first-parties.
+98.0% of the `SourceMap` usage on JavaScript resources can be attributed to first-parties.
 Only 2.0% of scripts with the header on mobile pages are third-party resources.

 ## Libraries and frameworks

-Over the past years, the usage of JavaScript has increased tremendously with the adoption of many libraries and frameworks.
-In an effort to fasten and ease building the web, many frameworks have been introduced with each bringing features that make the app more performant.
-This was so prevalent that the term _framework fatigue_ came into existence.
+The usage of JavaScript seems to have increased tremendously over the years, with the adoption of many new libraries and frameworks all promising their own unique improvements to the developer and user experiences.
+They have become so prevalent that the term <a hreflang="en" href="https://allenpike.com/2015/javascript-framework-fatigue"><em>framework fatigue</em></a> was coined to describe developers' struggle just to keep up.
+In this section, we'll look at the popularity of the JavaScript libraries and frameworks in use on the web today.

 ### Libraries usage

-To understand the usage of libraries and frameworks, HTTP Archive uses [Wappalyzer](./methodology#wappalyzer), which detects many technologies used by the web pages.
+To understand the usage of libraries and frameworks, HTTP Archive uses [Wappalyzer](./methodology#wappalyzer) to detect the technologies used on a page.

 {{ figure_markup(
   image="js-libs-frameworks.png",
-  caption="Usage of Javascript libraries and frameworks.", description="Bar chart showing the usage of Javascript libraries and frameworks. jQuery remains on top with 84% of mobile pages using it.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=584103777&format=interactive", sheets_gid="1851485826",
+  caption="Usage of JavaScript libraries and frameworks.", description="Bar chart showing the usage of Javascript libraries and frameworks. jQuery remains on top with 84% of mobile pages using it.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=584103777&format=interactive", sheets_gid="1851485826",